 Dessert is awful.
 It's uncontrollably good.
 It's horrible for you but super tantalizing.

 Dessert is the most dangerous meal of the day, rendering men and women completely incapacitated with its delicious sweetness and unforgiving levels of sugar.
-How much more hazardous dessert is in St. Augustine where culinary extraordinaires and experts in the field of yumminess battle endlessly to create the most mouthwatering treats in town.
-Chocolate, ice cream, candy, pie and baked goods; resistance is futile.
+How much more hazardous dessert is in St. Augustine where culinary extraordinaire and experts in the field of yumminess battle endlessly to create the most mouthwatering treats in town.
+Chocolate, ice cream, candy, pie and, baked goods; resistance is futile.

 In no particular order, here are the most dangerously delicious desserts in St. Augustine, Florida.

 Claude's already has an amazing array of chocolates which threatens the weary wanderer who stumbles into their shop.
 How devastating that on top of this they must also have incredibly delicious soft-serve ice cream.
 It's an absolute abomination.
 When you hear soft serve, you may imagine a dinky little cone with just a tiny bit of swirly frozen cow milk on it.
 Instead, you get this ostentatious display that is hardly your run-of-the-mill soft serve.

 There's no reason to ever have the flavor of cupcakes that grace the display case at Luli's Cupcakes.
 Minorcan Mud with chocolate and datil pepper bits, Chicken and Waffles cupcake with maple batter and fried chicken and syrup on top, Nutty Monkey with banana, chocolate, and peanut butter, Irish car bomb--wait, what!?
 There's booze in these cupcakes!?
 Absolutely uncalled for.